|TESTIMONIALS BY INSTRUCTORS

 Indiana University Southeast

 I love using the Beat the Market simulation.
 For me, it's about application.
 Students are learning about Price elasticity & profit maximization but it doesn't really "hit home" or make sense until they utilize these ideas in the simulation.
-You'll see in an attached evaluation that the students learned what MC=MR is really about.
+The students learned what MC=MR is really about.
 Through the competition in the game, they learned about profit maximizing in various markets.
 Students understood the importance of the Price Elasticity of Demand because the decisions they made in the game had demand & profit consequences.
-He also sent an attachment in email of student feedback.

 University of South Carolina at Beaufort